Confinement in 1+1D $\mathbb{Z}_2$ Lattice Gauge Theories at Finite Temperature

 In addition, we consider the set of local operators \cite{Prosko2017}

 where $\hat{n}_j = \ad_j \a_j$.
 These local operators generate the local symmetry of the \Zt gauge group and are the \Zt LGT counterpart of the Gauss law.
 They commute with the Hamiltonian, $\big [ \H, \hat{G}_{j} \big ] = 0, \forall j$, and with each other, $\big [ \hat{G}_{j}, \hat{G}_{i} \big ] = 0$.
 The eigenvalues of $\hat{G}_j$ are $ g_j = \pm 1$.
 The Hilbert space can thus be divided into different sectors specified by the values of $g_j$ on each lattice site.
 In this work we choose the so-called physical sector without background charges where $g_j = 1, \forall j $ \cite{Prosko2017}.
 Hence, the orientation of the \Zt electric field changes only across an occupied lattice site and it is thus convenient to define the \Zt electric \textit{string} and \textit{anti-string}, which graphically represent the orientation of the electric field as $\tau^x =\mp1$, respectively; see Fig.~\ref{figOne}(a).
+We note that we do not include a staggered mass term in our LGT, which would give the vacuum state as the ground state in the Schwinger model \cite{Wilson1974, Ercolessi2018}.
+This is because we are interested in finite fillings, which translates to finite hole doping in a $t-J_z$ model to which the above LGT can be exactly mapped \cite{Kebric2021}.

 The first term in Hamiltonian \eqref{eqLGTHamiltonian} is the hopping term where the $\tauZ$ operator ensures that the Gauss law remains satisfied, i.e., that the partons remain attached to a string.
 The second term induces a linear confining potential among partons connected with the same string, since strings become energetically unfavorable.
 In the ground state, partons connected with the same string thus become confined into mesons (dimers), where the string length is minimized.
 This happens for any non-zero value of $h>0$ \cite{Borla2020PRL}; at $h = 0$ partons are free/deconfined \cite{Prosko2017}.
 A solution of the confinement problem in the ground state of this \Zt LGT has been found by performing a non-local transformation to the so-called string-length basis \cite{Kebric2021}.
 There, confinement can formally be understood as translational-symmetry breaking in the new basis \cite{Kebric2021}.